Shop

 As you can see, B vitamins not only help to make energy, but to protect brain cells from the impact of making energy.
 The perfect combo!
 Likewise, B vitamins serve as essential partners (i.e., “cofactors”) in the production of the neurotransmitters serotonin, dopamine, and norepinephrine.
 Many people with depression feel better when these neurotransmitters are boosted or when they become better balanced with one another.
 The B vitamins are important in making that boost or balance possible.

 Often, there is a genetic component to depression, and B vitamins play a central role in that genetic error.
 For example, about 10-15% of people have a mutation in the gene that regulates folic acid (called the “MTHFR mutation”).
 They might eat a perfectly healthy diet with lots of green vegetables high in folate, but they lack the enzyme that converts dietary folate into a form that the body can use.
 I believe that explains some of the reason why depression runs in families, or why it might start at such a young age even without a traumatic childhood.
-There are now products like Activate which contain the activated form of folate and other B vitamins, essentially bypassing this genetic error.
-That may be why some people feel so much better by just adding an activated B vitamin.
+There are now products like PureGenomics B-Complex which contain the activated form of folate and other B vitamins, essentially bypassing this genetic error.
+That may be why some people feel so much better by just adding an activated B vitamin.*

-Activate Side Effects*
+B-Vitamins Side Effects*

-Most anything one takes can cause mild headaches or stomach upset, but if taken with food I rarely see these with Activate.
+B vitamins are found in food and are often very safe and well-tolerated.
 There are a small percentage of people who may become over-activated by B vitamins, however.
-If that happens, the dose should be kept low (1 capsule), taken with food, and should be avoided later in the day so as not to affect sleep.
-If it still seems agitating, it should be discontinued.
+If that happens, the dose should be kept low, taken with food, and should be avoided later in the day so as not to affect sleep.
+If it still seems agitating, it should be discontinued.*

 *Note: Some of the supplements discussed in this article can cause side effects, but many people tolerate them much better than prescription medications.
 They are generally considered safe, however, they should not be started without your doctor’s knowledge and supervision.
 If you are taking medication already, be sure to talk with your doctor before adding any of these items.
 If you are considering going off medication, remember never to stop your medication suddenly—always consult with your doctor about how to safely taper off any psychiatric medication.
-See terms.
+See termsThese statements have not been evaluated by the Food and Drug Administration.
+This product is not intended to diagnose, treat, cure, or prevent any disease.

 RELATED ARTICLE